laravel/docs/passport.md

         'client' => CheckClientCredentials::class,
     ];

-Then attach this middleware to a route:
+Then, attach the middleware to a route:

     Route::get('/user', function (Request $request) {
         ...
     })->middleware('client');

-To retrieve a token, make a request to the `oauth/token` endpoint:
+To retrieve a token using this grant type, make a request to the `oauth/token` endpoint:

     $guzzle = new GuzzleHttp\Client;